 Special Condition 6(b) of varied consent 2053-3 now requires that surveys are undertaken by the consent holder to record the change in bathymetry of Lake Mangamahoe between winter 2013 and 31 December 2017.
-The initial survey was 'performed' by BTW Company over 28 and 29 May 2013 (see Appendix II).
+The initial survey was 'performed' by BTW Company over 28 and 29 May 2013 (see TRC, 2013 Appendix II).

-In essence this survey has established the baseline sediment conditions in the lake for referencing against future surveys.
+This survey established the baseline sediment conditions in the lake for referencing against future surveys.